-The monitoring methodology plan must always correspond to the current nature and functioning of the installation.
-Where the practical situation at the installation is modified, e.g. because products (the sub-installations), technologies, processes, fuels, materials, measuring equipment, IT systems, or organisational structures (i.e. staff assignments) are changed (where relevant for the FAR monitoring), the monitoring methodology must be updated (Article 9 FAR)47.
-The MMP must also be updated as a consequence of the requirement to
+The MMP must always correspond to the current nature and functioning of the installation.
+Where the practical situation at the installation is modified, e.g. because products (the subinstallations), technologies, processes, fuels, materials, measuring equipment, IT systems, or organisational structures (i.e. staff assignments) are changed (where relevant for the FAR monitoring), the monitoring methodology must be updated (Article 9 FAR)42.
+The MMP must also be updated as a consequence of the requirement to continually improve the monitoring methodology, and for taking into account the verifier's recommendations for improvement.